liquidinvestigations/cluster/Readme.md

 We also run some jobs as services:

 - `prometheus` -- collects metrics from Nomad
-- `alertmanager` -- runs alerts for Prometheus
+- `alertmanager` -- signals alerts from Prometheus
-- `grafana` -- displays dashboards from Prometheus
+- `grafana` -- displays dashboards with data from Prometheus

 The `./cluster.py run-jobs` command will trigger the deployment of the files in